Ephemerish/kennethharoldpanis/src/content/blog/micro-frontends-experience-ripplev2.md

 ## The Problem We Were Trying to Solve

-We had this legacy application that was... well, let's just say it was a proper monolith.
-Think of one of those massive codebases where changing a single feature could mysteriously break three other completely unrelated things.
-You know the type - where you'd spend hours trying to figure out why updating a user profile form somehow broke the reporting system.
+We had this legacy application that was... well, let's just say it was a proper monolith, it was a massive codebases where changing a single feature could break three other completely unrelated things.

-The old app was a nightmare to work with.
-The build times were absolutely brutal - we're talking no hot reload, no incremental builds, nothing.
+The old app was a nightmare to work with, build times were absolutely brutal with no hot reload, no incremental builds, nothing.
 You'd change a single letter and then have to rebuild the entire application just to see if your change worked.
 And that build?
-It took forever, Like, seriously, go-get-coffee-and-maybe-lunch-and-check-your-emails forever.
+It took forever.
 The development feedback loop was so slow it was crushing productivity.

-But the build times were just the tip of the iceberg.
-The real killer was the unpredictable side effects.
-You'd touch one feature and something completely unrelated would break.
+The other real killer was the unpredictable side effects, You'd touch one feature and something completely unrelated would break.
 The interconnected nature of the monolith meant that even the simplest changes could have cascading effects that were nearly impossible to predict or debug.
 You would spend entire afternoons trying to figure out why changing a button in one form broke a completely different part of the application.

-Multiple developers couldn't work on different features without constantly stepping on each other.
-One broken feature meant rolling back everything, even if the other features were working perfectly.

 That's when they started thinking... maybe we don't need to cram everything into one giant codebase?

 ## Why We Thought Micro Frontends Would Save Us

 Someone from the company had already explored micro frontends as a solution to our monolith problems.
-They brought in a senior developer to start rebuilding the application using this architecture, splitting it into distinct key features that could be developed and deployed independently.
+Then they brought in a senior developer to start rebuilding the application using this architecture, splitting it into distinct key features that could be developed and deployed independently.
 We joined the project to help him build this new system.

 The main driver was escaping the nightmare of our legacy monolith.
-We were so tired of the brutal build times, the unpredictable side effects, and the constant fear of breaking something completely unrelated when making simple changes.
+We were so tired of the brutal build times and the constant fear of breaking something completely unrelated when making simple changes.
 Micro frontends promised independent development and deployment, which sounded like exactly what we needed to break free from that cycle of pain.

 The idea of having clear boundaries between different parts of the application was really appealing after dealing with the interconnected mess of the old system.
 We also knew this rebuilt application was going to get much bigger and more complex over time.
 Micro frontends felt like they would give us the architectural foundation to scale without repeating our past mistakes.